Showing posts with label Hebertshausen. Show all posts

 MacDonogh (67) After the Reich

-SS guards being fished out of Dachau canalϟϟ guards being fished out of the canal, and as it appears today.
+SS guards being fished out of Dachau canalϟϟ guards being fished out of the canal, and at the same site today.
 The soldier on the far right has been identified as 19-year-old Richard F. Dutro of 232 Infantry, E Company from Zanesville, Ohio.

 After entry into the camp, personnel of the 42nd Division discovered the presence of guards, presumed to be ϟϟ men, in a tower to the left of the main gate of the inmate stockade.
 This tower was attacked by Tec 3 Henry J. Wells 39271327, Headquarters Military Intelligence Service, ETO, covered and aided by a party under Lt.
 Col. Walter J. Fellenz, 0-23055, 222 Infantry.
 No fire was delivered against them by the guards in the tower.
 A number of Germans were taken prisoner; after they were taken, and within a few feet of the tower, from which they were taken, they were shot and killed.